paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-152-energy-independence-and-security.md

   (F) a Native corporation.

-(2) **High-cost region** — The term “high-cost region” means a region in which the average cost of electrical power exceeds 150 percent of the national average retail cost, as determined by the Secretary.
+(2) **High-cost region** — The term “high-cost region” means a region in which the average cost of electrical power or heat exceeds 150 percent of the national average retail cost, as determined by the Secretary.

 **(b) Program** The Secretary shall use amounts made available to carry out this section to make grants to eligible entities for activities described in subsection (c).